Lordbeerusza/Advanced-Auto-Repair-For-QBCORE/README.md

 !Lordbeerusza First FiveM Server Script

+### Minor changes
+1. When player leave repair radius while repairing, it cancels out
+2. If A Player accidently tap E while in the repair radius, Vehicle is fully healthy(Fully Repaired) the user will receive a notification saying vehicle is in perfect condition and cancel repair.

 # qb-auto-repair (1.0.1)_

 A simple but advanced auto repair system for **FiveM** with support for the **QBCore Framework Servers**.